-The project is carried out by the Department of Zoology and the Oxford Martin School at the University of Oxford and is supported by the Login5 Foundation.
+The project, entitled HESTIA, is carried out by the Department of Zoology and the Oxford Martin School at the University of Oxford and is supported by the Login5 Foundation.

 Enabling sustainability monitoring

-This project will add more environmental data to HESTIA and improve the calculation engine by adding further environmental impact indicators to it.
+The framework of the project supported by Login5 Foundation will add more environmental data to the HESTIA platform and improve the calculation engine by adding further environmental impact indicators.
 The project will also work on methods to deliver sustainability advice to farmers.

 Now is the time to provide a scalable and methodologically harmonised approach to farm-level measurement and improvement of environmental outcomes.
 This project will provide the foundation for monitoring, reporting, and reducing environmental impacts throughout the whole food system.